hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 ## Tuesday 5th November (retro)
 - Reviewed the outline of the timeline and hand-ins given in the 'FYP Instructions' booklet
 - Read through and highlighted Jamie's report.
-It should be helpful for writing the PSP
+It should be helpful for writing the PSP, especially the lit review
 - Brainstormed:
   - Directions the project could be taken, to help decide how to divide the work with Alex
   - Thoughts/observations evoked by Jamie's report